-There are, at present, a total of eleven (11) gravel-packed and gravel-developed wells, and seven (7) well stations that comprise the source water supply portion of the Westerly Water system.
+There are, at present, a total of eleven (12) gravel-packed and gravel-developed wells, and seven (7) well stations that comprise the source water supply portion of the Westerly Water system.
+This includes Bradford IV Well that had been constructed but not operational due to a land dispute.
 Overall, the operation and production capabilities of the system to meet the needs of the water service community have been relatively efficient and capable.
 The ability of the system to supply potable water of good quality to the service population has been readily maintained, though system disinfection has had some impacts on water quality in some areas of Town.